 What is a vulnerability assessment?

-A vulnerability assessment entails finding potential security weaknesses, or vulnerabilities, in your environment.
+A vulnerability assessment is the process of identifying, evaluating, and prioritizing security weaknesses across your systems, software, hardware, and network.
 It helps you find and analyze the risks lurking in your hardware and software — which is part of the vulnerability management process.
 Once you complete your vulnerability assessment, you can choose to mitigate high-risk vulnerabilities, or you may decide that some vulnerabilities are okay to leave alone.
 (That’s called risk acceptance.)

 Ultimately, a vulnerability assessment arms you with the information you need to handle the vulnerabilities in your infrastructure.